readyready15728/misc/pharo-on-raspberry-pi.md

 After some Google searching, I read that instability in the behavior of the VM over time caused the same issue so I tried an earlier release.
-It *almost* worked but for complaint about the VM being too old and an error with `LGitLibrary` not being able to find a shared library.
+It *almost* worked but for a complaint about the VM being too old and an error with `LGitLibrary` not being able to find a shared library.
 Further research into that problem revealed that `libgit2.so.0` (or alternatively just `libgit2.so`) was missing.
 What ended up solving the issue was going into